 Figure C-2 shows the mechanical dimensions and layout for the Prototyping Board.

 Figure C-2.
-Prototyping Board Dimensions
+Prototyping Board Dimensions (All measurements are in inches followed by millimeters enclosed in parentheses.)

 Table C-1 lists the electrical, mechanical, and environmental specifications for the Prototyping Board.